 While some over the counter (OTC) medications are effective enough to be given as prescriptions, other OTC medications have limited effects on disease.
 They might help for mild to moderate cases, but they aren’t usually effective on severe ones.
 If used incorrectly and without guidance, they might even prove to be ineffective and produce unforeseen side effects.
 However, a dermatologist can tell you whether or not these can be effective for you.
 Here are some OTC medications that may or may not be included in a treatment plan given by one of our dermatologists:

-Benzoyl Peroxide – This is similar effects to salicylic acid, but its most effective in killing acne-causing bacteria, so its most effective against moderate to severe acne.
+- Benzoyl Peroxide – This has similar effects to salicylic acid, but its most effective in killing acne-causing bacteria, so its most effective against moderate to severe acne.

 Prescriptions, alongside professional medical advice, are the most effective form of treatment.
 Home remedies and over the counter treatments take plenty of time, energy, and money, yet are uncertain to work.
 Our experienced dermatologists take your unique skin, set of symptoms, and medical history into account to take the guessing game out of your road to recovery.
 Here are some prescriptions your dermatologist might include in your personalized treatment plan: